Skip to content Skip to main navigation Skip to footer

 The Council also contributes to joint local projects with other authorities and plays a vital part in obtaining and representing local views on various issues that will impact the community.
 As a statutory body, Charvil Parish Council is consulted by other public authorities such as borough, district and county councils, health authorities and Government departments on specific issues affecting the parish of Charvil.
 Of particular relevance, the council has a legal right to be consulted on planning applications and is also consulted on schools and highway matters relevant to the area.
 To achieve its goals and meet community obligations, Charvil Parish Council works primarily with Wokingham Borough Council, Thames Valley Police and other local authoritative organisations to represent and protect the interests of the Charvil community.

 Charvil Parish Council has 10 councillors, each with specific areas of community responsibility, such as planning, highways, finance and village hall management.
-This unpaid, voluntary team is supported by a Clerk and Assistant and also by our Borough Councillor.
+This unpaid team of elected Councillors is supported by a Clerk and Assistant and also by our three Borough Councillors.
 Charvil Parish Council holds monthly meetings in the Village Hall and residents are encouraged to attend to find out more about current local issues under discussion, present their views and ideas, and most importantly to highlight new issues that may be of concern to the community.